danito-net/sAIns-digital/README.md

 For more detail information, please click the official page: [DFRobot 0.3MP USB Camera](https://www.dfrobot.com/product-2089.html)

+Altough from the camera's official page stated that the resolution is 640x480 pixels; from `v4l2-ctl --list-formats-ext` command, the maximum resolution is 1280 x 960 pixels.

 For power supply, using Waveshare UPS Module 3S: